LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 However, this is a question we should answer.

-## Making system_context implementation-defined and replaceability
+## Making system_context implementation-defined and replaceable
 The system context aims to allow people to implement an application that is dependent only on parallel forward progress and to port it to a wide range of systems.
 As long as an application does not rely on concurrency, and restricts itself to only the system context, we should be able to scale from single threaded systems to highly parallel systems.